cklapperich/LLM-Dungeon/design_docs/crazynew_ability_ideas.md

 - generate trap card when played
 - generate monster card when die / when played
 - cause light/darkness when played in room/when die

+## Psionic
+monster can always see next player action

+## Ambush
+- Get a free round if you pass a stealth check! may require certain room environment types or conditions.

 ## Abilities